cruzrico4/Tech-Design-Portfolio/README.md

 Again, this solution saved innumerable hours of rigging by hand, and allowed artists to see their rigged models in-engine extremely quickly, and allowed them to make changes as needed without wasting time.

+An example of a character model that needed to have its body parts, as well as position, size, and joint data updated:

+The following gif shows the new model's data being updated automatically:

 ![Automated Avatar Rigging Gif](https://github.com/cruzrico4/Tech-Design-Portfolio/blob/main/Projects/Automation/Media/AvatarBuilderSpeedUp.gif)